 In several of the cases, however, such as in Chile in 1982, the crisis appears not to be the result of profligate spending by the government.
 Rather, it is private spending that explains most of the borrowing.
-But it turns out that after the crisis, the government nationalized the private debt.
+It turns out that, however, after the crisis, the government nationalized the private debt.
 The occurrence and recurrence of these crises in Latin America led to the notion of "excessive borrowing" as one of the causes of the region's economic problems.
 An interesting question raised by these experiences is, Why would the private sector borrow beyond its means, risking its own bankruptcy?
 The resolution of the crises points to a hypothesis: it is the probability of a future bailout that gives the private sector the incentive to borrow.
-To the point where agents can anticipate that, in the event of a crisis, the government would bail out the financial sector if the problem was large enough, a coordination problem arises.
+To the point where agents can anticipate that in the event of a crisis, the government would bail out the financial sector if the problem were large enough, a coordination problem arises.
 If enough agents are borrowing enough funds, the problem of nonperforming loans becomes a social problem rather than a private problem.
 It may be individually rational to borrow more than what the private return suggests.
 Bailouts have been too frequent in the region to assume that agents would not take that possibility into account in making their economic decisions.

-As mentioned above, the reforms of the financial sectors would typically be accompanied by the deregulation of the capital account.
-The access to foreign borrowing would exacerbate the excessive borrowing, making the crisis of a substantially larger magnitude.
+As mentioned above, the reforms of the financial sectors would usually be accompanied by the deregulation of the capital account.
+The access to foreign borrowing would exacerbate the excessive borrowing and substantially increase the crisis' magnitude.

 These experiences suggest that prudential regulation measures such as limits on the debt-toasset ratios and restrictions on foreign currency-denominated borrowing by individuals, together with capital requirements and liquidity provisions much larger than the ones adopted in developed economies for banks, ought to be considered.
-Opting for a gradual liberalization, in which restrictions are high initially or even facing out the deregulation, starting with the financial sector first and deregulating the current account later on, could be desirable.
-Regrettably, we do not yet have quantitative models that have been tested enough so as to provide clear answers to these problems.
-However, the evidence points out clearly that the frictionless models that imply that the immediate joint liberalization of the financial sector and the current account are sound policy decisions, as the Washington Consensus recommended, are clearly at odds with the evidence.
+Opting for a gradual liberalization in which restrictions are initially high, or even phasing in the deregulation-starting with the financial sector and deregulating the current account later on-could be desirable.
+Regrettably, we do not yet have quantitative models that have been tested enough to provide clear answers to these problems.
+Nonetheless, the evidence points out clearly that the frictionless models that imply that the immediate joint liberalization of the financial sector and the current account is a sound policy decision, as the Washington Consensus recommended, are obviously at odds with the evidence.
 Prudent and gradual deregulation seems to be the safe choice (see Nicolini 2018 for further details).